 Smith Currie's commitment to leading through published works also continues today.
 Our well-known treatise, Common Sense Construction Law, is now in its 4th Edition.
 Our other treatise, Federal Government Construction Contracts, first published in 2008, is in its 2nd Edition.
 In 2010, Ernest Brown published another treatise entitled California Infrastructure Projects.
 In addition to books, Smith Currie regularly publishes three separate newsletters regarding recent developments that impact the industries we serve.
 On March 19, 2012, Smith Currie proudly launched Common Sense Contract Law (www.smithcurrie.com/commonsensecontractlaw), a legal blog that provides us with the ability to publish objective articles on the most current industry topics and concerns faster than ever before.

 Our commitment to industry leadership and service is reflected in our active participation in numerous industry organizations.
 Tom Kelleher has served in numerous capacities with the Associated General Contractors of America and, in March 2010, received its distinguished "Coin" award for his extraordinary service.
 Our current managing partner, Bob Chambers, serves as counsel to the Georgia Highway Contractors Association.
 Phil Beck serves on the national AGC Board of Directors, is the Chair of the ConsensusDOCs Content Advisory Council, and Chair of the AGC Contract Documents Forum.
 Charles Surasky has served on the Boards of Directors for the National Utility Contractors Association and the Georgia Utility Contractors Association.
-Ernest Brown has served as Chairman of the Legal Advisory Committee and a Director of the Joint Engineering Division of the AGC of California.
+Ernest Brown has served as Chairman of the Legal Advisory Committee and a Director of the Joint Engineering Division of the AGC of California, and presently serves as the Chairman of the AGC of America Consensus Documents - P3 Working Group.
 Eric Nelson served as Vice Chair of the American Bar Association’s Construction Division-Subcontracting Sub-Committee.
 Charlie Rogers serves on the Steering Committee for Division 5 of the ABA Forum on the Construction Industry and is the Chair of the AGC Contract Documents Committee that is drafting a ConsensusDOCS Design Professional-Consultant Agreement.
 Hugh Bell has been appointed by the American Bar Association (ABA) Board of Governors to represent it on the American Arbitration Association’s National Construction Dispute Resolution Committee.
 Brian Wolf is serving on the Boards of Directors of the ABC - Florida East Coast Chapter and the ABC of Florida.
 He also serves on the Board of Directors of the Financial Managers Association of South Florida and is Vice-Chairman, Legislative Committee, Construction Association of South Florida.
 Lisa Colon Heron is on the Board of Directors of the National Association of Minority Contractors and is Regional Director of Women Construction Owners and Executives.
 Doug Tabeling serves on the AGC Georgia Board of Directors and is a past Chairman of the AGC Georgia Young Leadership Program.
 Hugh Bell and Garrett Miller serve as Vice Chairmen of the Alternative Dispute Resolution Committee of the ABA Public Contract Law Section.
 Many other of Smith Currie’s attorneys regularly give their time and knowledge to a host of construction and government contracting trade associations.

 From its inception to today, Smith Currie has demonstrated its commitment to the highest levels of service and leadership to the construction and government contracting industries.
 We take great pride in our reputation as Leaders Then - Leaders Now.